Metrics & Dashboards

 Color coding

-Metrics are color-coded automatically based on value vs target:
+Metrics with a target: are color-coded automatically based on value vs target:

 | Condition | Color |